 Why wouldn't they want it done?

-You know what the one thing you can say about China, and I don't agree with their political system, it's oppressive.
+The one thing you can say about China, and I don't agree with their political system, it's oppressive.

-It's it is a dictatorship, it is what it is, but they have too been trying to make massive economic progress for their people.
+But they have too been trying to make massive economic progress for their people.

-And you know, ultimately, do we have a bigger problem potentially with China?
+And, you know, ultimately, do we have a bigger problem potentially with China?

 Yeah, but they're not the problem right now.

-Right now, they're helping the United States, you know, and that goes to what happened at the summit, you know, this weekend.
+And that goes to what happened at the summit this weekend.

 I'm only saying, imagine this too.

-Let's say if the president's successful here, you know, I've been saying there is a window of opportunity that is open that has never existed before in the Middle East, and that window is because of Iranian, the potential of Iranian hegemony in the Middle East, and the mullahs of Iran desperately trying to get nukes themselves.
+And that window is because of Iranian, the potential of Iranian hegemony in the Middle East and the mullahs of Iran desperately trying to get nukes themselves, we have, it's already emerged, it's already together.

 Look at it, it's not by accident that the president has met multiple times with the Israeli prime minister.

-It's not an accident that he's met with the King of Jordan.
+It's not an accident that he's met with the king of Jordan.

 It's not an accident that he's met with the new so-called reform crown prince of Saudi Arabia.

-They're all working together, they all understand that their fates are tied together.
+They all understand that their fates are tied together.

 And for the first time, I would say since the UN partition plan, you actually have a possibility if you can thread a needle that is so small that maybe the next thing would be that.